yousefelassal/quote-cron/README.md

 > To be great is to be misunderstood.

 > A little more persistence, a little more effort, and what seemed hopeless failure may turn to glorious success.

+> People take different roads seeking fulfilment and happiness.
+Just because they're not on your road doesn't mean they've gotten lost.